 The days of labeling a toy specifically for girls or boys are over as Science, Technology, Engineering and Math (S.T.E.M.) is mixing the color divide forever.
 These toy manufacturers are breaking barriers by teaching kids to code, to build intricate architecture structures and even study the digestive tract.
 As these toys are teaching kids fine motor skills, critical thinking skills and spatial awareness, it’s a new world for distribution and discovery in the pink and blue aisles.

 - Raul Gutierrez, Founder and CEO, Tinybop

-Institutional Disruption: Building Strategic Partnerships that Count with Schools
+Institutional Disruption: Building Strategic Partnerships that Count for Kids In/Out of School

 Traditional institutions, including schools, museums and libraries, are connecting with modern kids and making learning fun, thanks to collaborative partnerships with Video Game Publishers, Game Developers, App Developers and National Organizations who are bridging the gap between the physical and digital worlds at school and beyond.
-Don’t miss a conversation with Just Dance and SHAPE America as they discuss strategies used to successfully integrate their consumer products into school gymnasiums as well as propel the digital fitness trend.
-Speakers will also focus on current trends in teaching soft skills and S.T.E.A.M. in digital learning and play in public areas, such as children’s museums.
-This is a unique opportunity to learn how to develop partnerships that lead to both innovation and promotion.
+Learn strategies used to successfully integrate consumer products into school gymnasiums as well as propel the digital fitness trend.
+Learn current trends in teaching soft skills and S.T.E.A.M. in digital learning and play in public areas, as well as how to develop partnerships that lead to both innovation and promotion.

 – Carrie Feigel Bischke, Director of Brand Integrations, Brand Marketing, Ubisoft